David Peralta Player Props: Dodgers vs. Padres

 David Peralta At The Plate

-- Peralta is batting .273 with 12 doubles, a triple, seven home runs and 14 walks.
+- Peralta has 14 doubles, a triple, seven home runs and 14 walks while batting .277.

-- Peralta has picked up an RBI in 29.5% of his games this season, with two or more RBI in 11.4% of his games.
-He has also produced three or more runs in one contest.
+- Peralta has driven in a run in 27 games this season (29.7%), including 11 games with more than one RBI (12.1%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.